ec-europa/digitec/data/stands/itec-innovation-service.md

 number: '6'
 picture: /img/innovation..png
 ---
 How to stimulate ICT innovation inside the European Parliament?
-The ICT Innovation Service is the answer.
+The ITEC Innovation Service is the answer.

 Performing permanent technology scouting, the service aims at fostering, engaging and introducing effective technological innovation with potential relevance to EP activities.